 The F{PD} and F{REF} signals to the phase detector are available on pins 24 and 25 and may be used to monitor the frequency input to the phase detector or used in conjunction with an external phase detector.
-The outputs are disabled by taking pin 22 low.
+These outputs may be programmed by bits 10 and 11 of word 0 according to Table 4.
+State 3, where the outputs are disabled by the lock detect circuit, is useful where the user wishes to use an external phase detector.
+The internal phase/frequency detector may be used to pull the loop into lock and an automatic switch-over to the external phase detector made.
 When the F{PD} and F{REF} outputs are to be used at high frequencies, an external pull down resistor of minimum value 330Ω may be connected to ground to reduce the fall time of the output pulse.